awslabs/amazon-s3-find-and-forget/docs/TROUBLESHOOTING.md

 A `FIND_FAILED` status indicates that the job has terminated because one or more data mapper queries failed to execute.

-If you are using Athena and Glue for your data mappers, you should verify the following:
+If you are using Athena and Glue as data mappers, you should first verify the
+following:

 - You have granted permissions to the Athena IAM role for access to the S3 buckets referenced by your data mappers **and** any AWS KMS keys used to